Air Fryer Chicken Wings

 Crispy Air Fryer Chicken Wings Recipe

-Whether I’m making a meal out of them, or just serving a few as a tempting appetizer, wings make me happy!
-I love the crispy crunch and juicy interior of perfectly fried chicken wings, and the sauces!
-Oh my!
-From homemade ranch to buffalo dip, and to today’s awesome sriracha option, there are so many mouthwatering choices!
+Whether I’m making a meal out of them or just serving a few as a tempting appetizer, wings make me happy!
+I love the crispy crunch and juicy interior of perfectly fried chicken wings, and the sauces.
+From homemade ranch to buffalo dip to today’s awesome sriracha option, there are many mouthwatering choices and I love ’em all.

-These crave-worthy air fryer chicken wings are perfectly delicious on their own, or with the hot and spicy Sriracha dipping sauce!
-Gather the following ingredients and get on making these as soon as you can because they are sure to become a favorite!
+Gather the following ingredients and start making these air fried chicken wings as soon as you can.
+They are sure to become a favorite!

 For the Wings